 These same underlying principles also power SD-WAN.
-That said, SD-WAN and SDN are definitely not the same thing.
+That said, SD-WAN and SDN are not the same thing.

 SD-WAN vs. SDN: Understanding the differences

-There are a number of other essential differences, including:
+There are several other essential differences, including:

 - SDN is focused on the internal network, be it the LAN or the core service provider network.
 While SD-WAN is focused on enabling connections between networks and users over the WAN.